slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - The antidote to fear is not courage is aceptance.
 You'll never have fear when you give more value to lessons than successes.
 - Break down your fears until you figure out the truth.

 > *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*

 > *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
 You are free. -- Jim Morrison*

-> *'We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.' -- Plato*

 Anger and excuses are fear clothed.
 All excuses are refutable.
 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny. living reality requires less energy than victim constiousness.
 Escaping reality sucks your energy.